ralphjsmit/filesystem/README.md

 // Moves __DIR__ . `/tmp/testFileA.php` to __DIR__ . `/src/Support/Models/testFileA.php`.
 ```

-You can also have multiple stubs together:
+You can also have multiple stub configurations at the same time:

 ```php
 $stubA = Stub::dir(__DIR__ . '/src');